-In 2009, we continued to focus on increasing market share in each of our segments, increasing our gross margins, and controlling our operating costs.
+In 2010, we continued to focus on increasing market share in each of our segments, increasing our gross margins, expanding our service offerings and controlling our operating costs.
 We have increased interaction between our segments so that each can learn best practices from the others.
-In the fourth quarter of 2008, we began to feel the impact of the weakening worldwide economy.
-Given this change in market demand, we shifted our focus to the areas that we can control, which not only includes the management of margins and operating costs, but also the generation of cash.